-It is vital that all children receive recommended vaccinations on time and get caught up if they are behind as a result of the pandemic.
+It is vital that all children receive recommended vaccinations on time and get caught up if they are behind because of the pandemic.
 Routine vaccination prevents illnesses that lead to unnecessary medical visits, additional outbreaks of vaccine-preventable diseases, hospitalizations, and further strain on schools, families, and health care systems.